The climate situation 2025

 People should take action

-Correct the errors in decision making, in both advocacy groups and decision makers in government- science-based decision making
+Correct the errors in decision making, in advocacy groups and in decision makers in government and across society- science-based decision making, i.e. apply scientific rigour to the policy making process

 - devise procedures to scrutinise decisions and remove errors